mjehrhart/anyfile/README.md

 I needed an easier method to store screenshots and .gifs for github docs: readme, issues, discussions, etc...

 I was tired of opening the github web page to upload a new screenshot so I created this little app.
-Dragging files onto the app will upload the file to your repository.
-You can view the file, click on the file to obtain an http image tag and can even remove files from your repo.
+Dragging files onto the app will upload the file to your selected repository.
+You can view the file in the web, click on the file to obtain an http image tag, and can remove files from your repository.

 Anyfile is writtern purely in Rust!
 Egui is the frontend library.

-## Uses
+## Screenshots
 Generate an http image tag by clicking on the file:
 <img width="60%" alt="images/anyfile_generate_image_tag_prnBBxRbBd1OhPiy.gif" src="https://raw.githubusercontent.com/mjehrhart/assets/main/images/anyfile_generate_image_tag_prnBBxRbBd1OhPiy.gif">